Data-Augmented Contact Model for Rigid Body Simulation: Introduction

 \section{Introduction}

-The reality gap, as termed in the robotics community \cite{zagal2004back}, between virtual simulations and the physical world renders control policies developed primarily from simulations ineffective in real life scenarios.
-The accuracy of contact modeling is one of the most important factors that give rise to the reality gap, especially to humanoid locomotion or manipulation in contact-rich environments.
-Most existing simulators use an idealized Coulomb friction model, an empirical construct to approximate the changes between two physical regimes (static friction vs dynamic friction).
-The Coulomb friction model assumes linear relationship between normal force and frictional force, using a single friction coefficient to represent an isometric friction cone.
-In addition, the computation of contact force also involves approximation and arbitrary decisions.
-Many existing simulators formulate a Linear Complementarity Program (LCP), which solutions are not unique except for the frictionless case \cite{brogliato1999nonsmooth}.
+The use of virtual simulations has been crucial to the recent progress in building learning-based robot controllers.
+With recent works showing that improving the rendering realism of simulated perception \cite{rao2020rl} or the accuracy of robot motor dynamics \cite{hwangbo2019learning} can improve the performance of learned controllers, more accurate modeling of the contact dynamics would also help the robot better understand and interact with the environment it resides.
+Most recent robot controllers are still developed from off-the-shelf physics simulators which use the idealized Coulomb friction model, an empirical construct to approximate the changes between two physical regimes (static friction vs dynamic friction).
+However, the Coulomb model assumes linear relationship between normal force and frictional force and uses a single friction coefficient to represent an isometric friction cone.
+The computation of contact force also involves approximation and arbitrary decisions.
+For example, many existing simulators formulate a Linear Complementarity Program (LCP), which solutions are not unique except for the frictionless case \cite{brogliato1999nonsmooth}.
 Depending on the initial guesses and numerical methods used for solving the LCP problem (\eg Lemke method \cite{Lemke} vs Gauss-Seidel algorithm \cite{GS}), the resulting contact forces can be drastically different.
-These existing issues suggest that an computational contact model grounded by real-world observations can be a desired alternative.
+These existing issues suggest that a computational contact model grounded by observed data can be a desired alternative.

-While recent work has shown that physical phenomena can be learned from data and approximated by neural networks with vision perception as input, precisely enforcing constraints, such as contacts, remains difficult for these function approximators learned in an end-to-end fashion.
+While recent work has shown that physical phenomena can be learned from data and approximated by neural networks, precisely enforcing constraints, such as contacts, remains difficult for these function approximators learned in an end-to-end fashion.
 Consider a box resting on a table.
 If the contact force is slightly larger or smaller than the gravitational force, we will start to see the box rattling or sinking into the table without any external force.
 Such \emph{categorically} incorrect prediction of physics outcomes are likely to have negative impacts on the development of control policies.